Tractable General Equilibrium: Introduction

 \section{Introduction}

-Walrasian economies (or general equilibrium models), first studied by French economist L\'eon Walras in 1874, are a broad mathematical framework for modeling any economic system governed by supply and demand \cite{walras}.
+Walrasian economies, introduced by French economist L\'eon Walras in 1874, are a broad mathematical framework for modeling any economic system governed by supply and demand \cite{walras}.
 A Walrasian economy consists of a finite set of commodities, characterized by an excess demand function that maps values for commodities, called \mydef{prices}, to positive (resp. negative) quantities of each commodity demanded (resp. supplied) in excess.
-Walras proposed a steady-state solution of his economy, namely a Walrasian (or competitive) equilibrium, represented by a collection of per-commodity prices which is \mydef{feasible}, i.e., there is no excess demand for any commodity, and for which \mydef{Walras' law} holds, i.e., the value of the excess demand is equal to 0.
+Walras proposed a steady-state solution of his economy namely a collection of per-commodity prices which is \mydef{feasible}, i.e., there is no excess demand for any commodity, and for which \mydef{Walras' law} holds, i.e., the value of the excess demand is equal to 0.
+We call such a solution a Walrasian (or competitive) equilibrium.

-Walras did not establish conditions ensuring the existence of an equilibrium, leaving the question unresolved until the 1950s \cite{arrow-debreu}, but argued, albeit without conclusive evidence, that his economy would settle at a Walrasian equilibrium via a \mydef{price-adjustment process} (i.e., any process that generates a sequence of prices based on prior prices and associated excess demands), known as \mydef{\emph{t\^atonnement}}, which mimics the behavior of the \mydef{law of supply and demand}, updating prices at a rate equal to the excess demand \cite{walras, uzawa1960walras, arrow-hurwicz}.
-To motivate the relevance of \emph{t\^atonnement} to real-world economies, Walras argued that \emph{t\^atonnement} is a \mydef{natural price-adjustment process}, in the sense that if each each commodity is owned by a different seller, then each seller can update the price of its commodity without coordinating with other sellers, using only information about the excess demand of its commodity, hence making it plausible that \emph{t\^atonnement} could explain the movement of prices in real-world economies where sellers again do not coordinate with one another.
+Walras did not establish conditions ensuring the existence of an equilibrium, leaving the question unresolved until the 1950s \cite{arrow-debreu}, but argued that his economy would settle at a Walrasian equilibrium via a \mydef{price-adjustment process} (i.e., any process that generates a sequence of prices based on prior prices and associated excess demands), known as \mydef{t\^atonnement}, which mimics the behavior of the \mydef{law of supply and demand}, updating prices at a rate equal to the excess demand \cite{walras, uzawa1960walras, arrow-hurwicz}.
+To motivate the relevance of t\^atonnement to real-world economies, Walras argued that t\^atonnement is a \mydef{natural} price-adjustment process, in the following sense: if each commodity is owned by a different seller, then each seller can update the price of its commodity, using only information about the excess demand of its commodity, without coordinating with other sellers.
+It is thus plausible that t\^atonnement could explain the movement of prices in real-world economies.